 As of September 22, the mayor’s office of Bogotá was preparing to evict the humanitarian refuge.

 Those populating the refuge is a snapshot of the poverty many low-income Colombians find themselves.
 Since the COVID-19 crisis set in, Colombia’s unemployment rate shot up to around 20% and the healthcare system is under a lot of strain.

 Meanwhile, structural wealth inequality in Colombia places its second in Latin America after Honduras.
 Colombians perceive a rising inequality, with 52% of Colombians saying their country has become more unequal in the last five years.
 In 2019, 45% of Colombians said at times they couldn’t afford food and 43% said they lacked money for shelter.

 If history is any guide, this will not be an isolated protest.
 The day after the protests, Fabio Arias, part of the executive committee of the Central Unitaria de Trabajadores de Colombia (CUT), published an article noting the enthusiasm for the marches.

 “Another 21N is coming,” Arias wrote in the article, 21N being the hashtag used during the November 21, 2019 protests.

 “I think there will be another protest in October,” Juchs added, “and they will construct a social fabric and conscience of struggle.”

-Thomas Power an investigator and writer based in Bogotá, Colombia.
+Thomas Power is an investigator and writer based in Bogotá, Colombia.
 He is a candidate for a master’s in Political Studies from Colombia’s National University and was an International Human Rights accompanier with Fellowship of Reconciliation.
 Twitter: @ahbueno55.